kongware/scriptum/README.md

 * a typed standard library

 Just like Typescript scriptum enables gradual typing in Javascript but with a radically different approach.
 While Typescript targets the object oriented aspects of Javascript, scriptum embraces its functional capabilities.

+## Status

+Unstable (v0.1.0)

+This type validator is way out of my league, that is to say I barely managed to implement it.
+The implementation is therefore neither bug free nor DRY or performant.

+If you find a bug, please don't hesitate to file an issue.
+Thank you!

 ## Runtime Type Validator